Neoanarika/Implementing-the-PowerSign-and-AddSign-rule/README.md

 | PowerSign     | 50.0%         |
 | AddSign       | 56.0%         |

-This suggest the optimiser quickly overfits the CNN as early stopping improves the perofrmace of the model.
+Both PowerSign and AddSign have high training accuracy but much lower test accuracy, which suggest Overfitting is a common problem in update rules found by the Algorthim.

+By using halfing the number of epochs we were able to reduce overfitting in PowerSign, this suggest early stopping is a good strategy to manage overfitting for PowerSign and possibly even for AddSign.

 The next step will be to visualise the learning on tensorboard while running 500 epochs.

 # Dependecies
 ```